montlebalm/montlebalm.github.io/_posts/2014-08-02-swift-techniques-strings.md

 ---
-title: "Swift Techniques: Strings"
+title: "Swift: Working with Strings"
 layout: single
-summary: "Tips and tricks for manipulating strings in Swift"
+summary: "Working with strings in Swift can be cumbersome if you're coming from a language like JavaScript or Ruby.
+Here's how to solve some of the common problems."
 ---

 Sometimes manipulating strings can be a little cumbersome in Swift.
 Here's a handful of techniques you might find useful.

 ## Split